-UPDATE 1-Euronext posts about 2 pct rise in Q2 core earnings
+UPDATE 2-Euronext posts 2 pct rise in Q2 core earnings

 The EU plans to give itself powers to move the multi-trillion euro clearing business away from Europe's biggest financial centre, where the bulk of euro clearing is currently carried out.

+Clearing houses ensure a transaction is completed even if one side of a trade goes bust.
+Reforms since the 2007-2009 financial crisis require derivatives to be cleared to improve market transparency and safety.
+This will boost volumes needing to be cleared, making it more attractive as a business.

-$1 = 0.8551 euros Reporting by Sanjeeban Sarkar and Noor Zainab Hussain in Bengaluru; editing by Subhranshu Sahu and Jason Neely
+$1 = 0.8551 euros Reporting by Sanjeeban Sarkar and Noor Zainab Hussain in Bengaluru; editing by Subhranshu Sahu, Jason Neely and Adrian Croft